NxPKG/khulnasoft-docs/content/support/Troubleshooting/Cloudflare Errors/Troubleshooting Cloudflare 5XX errors.md

 **Additional checks**

 -   Check if you have a certificate installed on your origin server.
 You can check [this article](/support/troubleshooting/general-troubleshooting/gathering-information-for-troubleshooting-sites/#troubleshoot-requests-with-curl) for more details on how to run some tests.
-In case you don't have any certificate, you can create and install our free [Cloudflare origin CA certificate](/ssl/origin-configuration/origin-ca).
-Using Origin CA certificates allows you to encrypt traffic between Cloudflare and your origin web server.
+In case you don't have any certificate, you can create and install our free [Khulnasoft origin CA certificate](/ssl/origin-configuration/origin-ca).
+Using Origin CA certificates allows you to encrypt traffic between Khulnasoft and your origin web server.
--   [Review the cipher suites](/ssl/reference/cipher-suites/) your server is using to ensure they match what is supported by Cloudflare.
+-   [Review the cipher suites](/ssl/reference/cipher-suites/) your server is using to ensure they match what is supported by Khulnasoft.
 -   Check your server's error logs from the timestamps you see 525s to ensure there are errors that could be causing the connection to be reset during the SSL handshake.

 ___